tonnitommi/email-chat-docs/README.md

-# RAG in an hour.
-The simple RAG with Llamaindex, OpenAI and Robocorp tutorial.
+# The simple RAG with Llamaindex, OpenAI and Robocorp tutorial.

+Build RAG in an hour!
 This tutorial walks throught he build of a simple RAG agent using [OpenAI](https://openai.com/), [Llamaindex](https://www.llamaindex.ai/) and running it on Robocorp.
 Here's what it will do:

 > Hey I have these questions about these documents.
 Help me!